Conspiracy to Defraud

 Having been recognised by prestigious legal guides such as The Legal 500 and Chambers & Partners as a top UK law firm, you can be confident that you have the support of award-winning solicitors at your back when working with JMW.

-Types of Conspiracy to Defraud and Conspiracy to Commit Fraud
+Types of Conspiracy to Defraud

-To understand what is meant by ‘conspiracy to defraud’, one must consider the case law (i.e. previously determined cases) where the judiciary has defined what it understood Parliament’s intentions to be.
+To understand what is meant by ‘conspiracy to defraud’, one must consider the case law (i.e. previously determined cases) where the judiciary has defined what it understood parliament’s intentions to be.

 The offence has been defined in case law as: